ar-shestopal/game-test-asignment/README.md

 		s.GameBoard.OpenCell(row, col)
 	} else if action == "flag" {
 		s.GameBoard.FlagCell(row, col)

-		field := s.GameBoard.Fields().([][]Cell)[row][col]
-		if field.IsFlag && field.IsHole {
-			s.HolesCount--
-		} else if !field.IsFlag && field.IsHole {
-			s.HolesCount++
 	}
-	}

-	if s.HolesCount == 0 {
+	if s.GameBoard.GetHolesCount() == 0 || s.GameBoard.GetNotFoundCount() == 0 {
 		s.Won = true
 	}
 }
 ```
-For each cess that user has chosen, it can perform Open or Flag action.
+For each Cell that the user has chosen, it can perform an Open or Flag action.
-If user opens Hole, he is loosing, if user Flags all Holes he wins.
+If the user opens a Hole, he is losing, if the user Flags all Holes he wins.
-We could also add condition to win if use opens all cells but Holes, but I ommited it.
+If the user opens all cells that are not Holes he wins

-If User flags cell that is already flagged, it toggles the flag.
+If the user flags the Cell that is already flagged, it toggles the flag.

-Also this method on `State.HolesCount` field, to know when all Holes are Flagged.
+Also this method `State.GetHolesCount()` field, to know when all Holes are Flagged and `s.GameBoard.GetNotFoundCount()` to know when all non-Holes Cells are opened.

 Note that there’s no requirement to build a UI for the game.
 Only the logic for updating the data structure is needed.

-Althos UI is not required I added simple one in the console.
+Although UI is not required I added a simple one in the console.
-It request user to input in format `row, col action(open/flag)`
+It requests the user to input in format `row, col action(open/flag)`
-Examle: `0 7 open` or `1 3 flag`
+Example: `0 7 open` or `1 3 flag`

 The board looks like this
 ```